peteparkinson/APM/README.md

 # Art Projects Manager

 This program's intended use is to facilitate record keeping and inventory control for a small arts and crafts business.
-Below, there's a list of features, a description for how the program should be used, and a technical explanation of construction.
+Below, there's a list of features, a description of how the program should be used, and a technical explanation of construction.

 ## Features